Dubai: Region's biggest cinema to open to public on Wednesday

 Football enthusiasts in the UAE who are unable to travel to Qatar for the Fifa World Cup 2022 can enjoy all the matches on the region's biggest cinema screen.

+The theatre will seat a total of 382 people.
+Of these, 36 are in the unique Director's Box section that will allow moviegoers to enjoy a film with privacy.
+The three boxes with 12 seats each can be booked out individually or as a box.

+"It is unique product we have designed which combines all the amazing food and experience of a platinum screening with the Xtreme screen experience," said Murray Rea.
+"The director's box is much like an old-fashioned theatre with the seats raised on the balcony at the back."

-Designed to be a premium luxury movie-watching experience, the theatre has eight screens that is divided into silver and platinum sections.
+Designed to be a premium luxury movie-watching experience, the theatre has eight screens that are divided into silver and platinum sections.

 Pricing for the cinema will be revealed later.